voder-ai/eslint-plugin-traceability/docs/maintenance-performance-tests.md

      - `generateMaintenanceReport(workspaceRoot)`
    - **Expectation**:
      - All operations complete successfully and return correct results on this dataset.
-     - Wall-clock runtime for the combined detection/verification/reporting path on a CI-class machine remains **comfortably under ~5 seconds**.
+     - Wall-clock runtime for each detection, verification, and reporting operation on a CI-class machine remains **comfortably under ~5 seconds**, with this **5 second per-operation budget** enforced via test constants.
      - No excessive memory usage (no attempts to load the entire workspace contents into a single, long-lived in-memory structure).

 2. **Large update workspace (in-place rewrite flows)**